-I get asked all the time what the ideal length for an episode is.
+I get asked all the time what the ideal length for podcast episodes are.
 The truth is, it really depends on your format, genre and publishing schedule.
-But…let’s try and keep it relatively short, ok?
+But, let’s try and keep it relatively short, ok?
 We don’t need another 2-hour Joe Rogan copycat.
 As a host, how long of a podcast do you want to create?
 Likewise, put yourself in listener’s shoes.
 As a listener, how long of a podcast can you tolerate?
 It’s important to ask yourself these questions.
 Creating a longer show takes more work as a host and risks your listeners dropping off from the episode before it’s finished.

 My rule of thumb: Your episode length should be directly related to the amount of good content you have in a particular episode, while also keeping some form of consistent length across all your episodes.
 You don’t want to release an episode that has a really compelling 20-minute interview and then has 25 minutes of rambling because you told yourself you MUST have a 45-minute show.
 Keep your episode length relative to the amount of good material you have in the show.
 Get in your audio editing program and do a little snip snip, to make sure you’re only releasing your best podcast content.

 Podcast Episodes & Topics Require Different Amounts of Attention

 The different topics of episodes or podcasts as a whole can and will affect the length of your episodes.
 Some topics require more time to get into and explore.
 If there’s a lot of information to communicate, naturally you’re going to take more time.
 Additionally, the audiences of some topics will be willing to listen much longer than others.
 In my experience, the Science/ Tech shows I listen to, typically have more in depth information to convey.